apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump is unable to make $464 million bond in civil fraud case, his lawyers tell court**
+**Trump and co-defendants re-up their efforts to disqualify DA Fani Willis**

-You can read more about it [here](https://www.cnn.com/2024/03/18/politics/trump-464-million-dollar-bond/index.html).
+You can read more about it [here](https://www.cnn.com/2024/03/18/politics/trump-effort-disqualify-fani-willis/index.html).

 ## Requirements
 - Python 3.8